Aravindhnath/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
-define the function name
+Define the function name
 ### Step 2:
-add the two slicing values
+Add the two slicing values
 ### Step 3:
 Get the value from the user for the number of rotation
 ### Step 4:
 Using the slicing concept rotate the list
 ### Step 5:
-call the funtion name
+Call the funtion name
 ### Step 6:
-end the program
+End the program

 ## Program:
 ```
 #Program to circulate N values.